chef/chef-web-docs/chef_master/source/install_server_ha_aws.rst

    .. end_tag

-   This will reconfigure the Chef server, start Keepalived, assign the VIP IP address as a secondary address on the elastic network interface (ENI), and then configure the machine as the primary backend server.
+   This will reconfigure the Chef Server, start Keepalived, assign the VIP IP address as a secondary address on the elastic network interface (ENI), and then configure the machine as the primary backend server.

 #.
 Verify the machine is the primary backend server: